AnirbanAnu2000/bbra-server/README.md

 &#8226; In the dashboard uses nested routing system.

+&#8226; Here use name Admin for which admin@admin.com is email address also have administrative power for this site.

 &#8226; Uses: Client side-React app, react bootstrap, firebase for authentication, react hook form, react router dom, font awesome cdn.
 Server side- express, mongodb, node.js.